MattIPv4/DiscordBots.org-API-Examples/README.md

 If a Discord API library is not used `DISCORDBOTID` is used to indicate your bot ID and the file will be clearly commented to indicate where a guild count should go.

+Types:
+* NoShards - Example written to only post guild count without shards.
+* Shards - Supports bots that are using shards.
+* All - Supports both sharded and non-sharded bots.

 ## Contributing
 ### General PR Guidelines
 * The code submitted should run correctly and follow the best programming standards for that language